NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 ### A Filtered Query

-In the next example, a `filters` parameter is added to the query.
+In the next example, a `filters` parameter is added to the script.
 This parameter is passed as a Python dictionary object.
-The filter used in this example will only show cases that come from a patient with kidney disease (`primary_site: Kidney`).
+The filter used in this example will only display cases that come from a kidney disease study (`primary_site: Kidney`).

 ```TXT
 Choose the Python tab to view script.